Facilities and Services

 The university offers a 1 credit-hour course (LIB 1100) to convey effective library research methods and strategies for scholastic success.
 The University Library is open 24/5 during each semester and 24/7 during final exam periods.

-MailTech, located in the Administrative Support Center on Fourth Street, delivers incoming interdepartmental and U.S. mail and processes outgoing mail and commercial carrier shipments.
+MailTech, located at 144 Administrative Support Center (on Fourth Street), delivers incoming interdepartmental and U.S. mail and processes outgoing mail and commercial carrier shipments.
 Mail is delivered and picked up at most departments twice a day.
 Department-initiated special pick-ups are available upon request, as is information on USPS and commercial carrier rates and services.
 Campus mailing information, including guidance on addressing, use of campus mail, and a list of campus mail stops can be found on the website, www.physicalplant.ttu.edu/MailTech/.
 Rental boxes are available through the university ID office.

 Copy/Mail at the SUB.
-Located in the Student Union Building, suite 100, Copy/Mail provides fast color and black/white copies, spiral binding, fax service, lamination, and a Kodak Picture Maker for personal use.
+Located in the Student Union Building, suite 100, Copy/Mail provides fast color and black/white copies, spiral binding, fax service, lamination, and general printing for university and personal use.
 Stamps may be purchased for individual use.
 Other mail services include international mailing, package shipping, and a convenient drop off location for prepaid UPS and FedEx mail.
-Copy/Mail is a receiving point for printing orders, including business cards, envelopes, brochures, postcards, posters, and official letterhead, as well as full color printing and graphic design.
+Copy/Mail is a receiving point for printing orders, including business cards, envelopes, brochures, postcards, posters, and official letterhead, as well as full-color printing and graphic design.
 FOP numbers are accepted for all printing and copying services.
+Contact: email@example.com.

 As an education resource for a diverse audience, the Museum of Texas Tech University collects, researches, and disseminates information about the natural and cultural heritage of local and related regions.
 It is accredited by the American Alliance of Museums and is located on the campus at Fourth Street and Indiana Avenue.